hanzalakhan809/User_Profile_Mobilicis_India_Pvt_Ltd_Assignment/README.md

 4. Enjoy

 ## How project was deployed
-Frontend is is developed through Next Js and Backend with Express Js and Mongo Db Atlat.
+Front-end is is developed through Next Js and Backend with Express Js and Mongo Db Atlas.
-Front is deployed through Vercel and Backend is deploy throught Render.
+Front-end is deployed through Vercel and Backend is deploy throught Render.
-Into root directory there is Two folder one name client(frontend) second server(backend).
+In root directory there are two folders one named client(frontend) second named server(backend).
 Both are sync through my github account to push updates just push changes to github repo.

 # How to run the code